Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing Hello-Arc desktop Icon](./hello_arc_icon.png)

 - We have installed the “Tab Auto Refresh” extension for the browser.
 This will help you to show the real-time changes on the application in an automated way.
-Open "CAPI Hello-Arc" application to configure the “Tab Auto Refresh” extension for the browser to refresh every 3 seconds.
+Open "Hello-Arc" application to configure the “Tab Auto Refresh” extension for the browser to refresh every 3 seconds.

   ![Screenshot showing Hello-Arc app](./gitops02.png)